 We did also visit the Baldi Hot Springs, which were much more touristy but quite beautiful.
 We were really glad that we had both experiences and would recommend doing both!

 Our first day using the La Choza Shuttle, we asked them to drop us off at the Volcano National Park.
 For whatever reason, we got dropped off at the 1968 trails.
 I think it was just a case of slight false advertising?
 But, the trails were beautiful and not swamped with people.
 It was also only $12, the volcano views were stunning, and they had a 360 view lookout/cafe.
+Since we budgeted for more time than we needed, we ended up walking the trail twice before relaxing at the lookout.
 They even made us yummy vegan frappes!